24 Kid-Friendly Minute to Win It Games

 Sticky Note Face

-Each kid starts with a stack of sticky notes and must stick as many to their face as possible in one minute.
+Each player starts with a stack of sticky notes and must stick as many to their face as possible in one minute.
 No hands allowed after placing.

 Mom Tip: Use super sticky notes or press them down hard so they don’t fall off too quickly.

-Snack-Based Minute to Win it Games for Kids
+Snack-Based Minute to Win It Games

-Kids Love candy and snack-based Minute to Win It games because they get to eat the treats afterward
+Everyone loves candy and snack-based Minute to Win It games because they get to eat the treats afterward

 Gummy Bear Chopsticks

 At a family game night, my daughter couldn’t stop giggling because her gummy bears kept slipping away.
-Meanwhile, my nephew had a strategy—he squished them a little to help them stick to the chopsticks.
+Meanwhile, my nephew had a strategy; he squished them a little to help them stick to the chopsticks.
 Smart move.

 Mom Tip: Use marshmallows for beginners, as they’re easier to pick up.
 For pros, use tiny jelly beans.